 California’s capital has more than just government buildings and gold rush nostalgia if you venture a little out of town.
 Bicycle riders from all over enjoy the extensive trails like the 23-mile, tree-lined American River Parkway, which makes for an excellent day out in Sacramento’s perpetual good weather.
 There’s also the option of getting into a river – either the Sacramento or the American – for some kayaking and white water rafting, or, if you just want to be outside with minimal effort, you can do a lazy afternoon float in a tube.
 The staff at HI Sacramento hostel are big fans of floating the local rivers, so be sure to ask them for their insider tips.

 When the folks in Portland aren’t eating the best donuts or biking to breweries, they are most certainly enjoying the great outdoors to be explored in and around the city.
 Forest Park is one of the country’s largest urban forest reserves and has excellent hiking trails for miles and miles.
 Otherwise, venture a little out of town for epic adventures like skiing on Mount Hood, day-long treks at the Columbia River Gorge, and rafting (or the more chill version, tubing) down a river.
 The point is, Oregon is an outdoor haven.
-Base yourself at HI Portland Hawthorne hostel and you’ll have plenty of outdoor space to enjoy at the end of the day, too.
+Base yourself at HI Portland Hawthorne hostel for a convenient jumping-off point for all your adventures.